Onelinerhub/onelinerhub/nginx-lua/how-to-return-file-for-download.md

 - `content_by_lua_block` - [lib:nginx-lua](/nginx-lua/how-to-install-nginx-lua-module-in-ubuntu-ubuntuversion) module directive to specify block of Lua code
 - `ngx.header` - allows to set response headers
 - `Content-type` - response header to set
-- `Content-Disposition` - this header will allow downloading files
+- `Content-Disposition` - this header will force content download instead of output to browser
 - `test.csv` - this file name will be used for download
 - `ngx.say` - output given text to client
 - `"1,2,3"` - example content for download